OpenFn/blog/_posts/2020-07-01-KGVK-case-study.md

 featured: false
 ---

 _In the past, it took KGVK months to digitize and analyze survey data before sharing reports with key staff.
-Using OpenFn, KGVK was able to monitor data in near real-time and better serve the needs of its communities._
+By 2019, using OpenFn, KGVK was able to monitor data in near real-time and better serve the needs of its communities._

 ### KGVK is a non-profit organization with a mission to improve the livelihood of Jharkhand villagers in India.